It’s Election Day and my nerves are completely shot.

 We have a hot Senate seat up for grabs here in CT and it’s been a contentious race between the businesswoman wife of the CEO of WWE (think Hulk Hogan-esque wrestling – but not the recent sex tapes Hulk Hogan – ewww stop) and our current Senator.

 It’s been an odd few months of commercials to say the least.

 So this chicken and biscuits pot pie is a nerve-soother.
-It will make you forget about the political jargon, Quinnipiac polls, and personal attacks.
+It will make you forget about the political jargon, the Quinnipiac polls, and the personal attacks.

 It’s really just a superb recipe for a hearty and homey chicken pot pie topped with flaky buttermilk biscuits instead of pie dough.
 And to be honest, from here on out I’m nixing pie dough as my pot pie topper.

 That’s kind of like the most obvious food you’d want to dip into your pot pie anyway, isn’t it?
 Especially when they make your whole house smell like an easy-going Sunday morning in the middle of the week.
 Am I right?

-The pot pie comes together quite easily (especially when you use a rotisserie or leftover roast chicken) and in about an hour, dinner is on the table.
+The chicken and biscuits pot pie comes together quite easily (especially when you use a rotisserie or leftover roast chicken) and in about an hour, dinner is on the table.
 We adored this meal and with the weather feeling like full-on winter here already in CT, I can see this being a regular nerve-soother in our house.

 Chicken and Biscuits Pot Pie